skhanna1011/mappr-assignment/README.md

 This project uses Ruby version '2.5.1'.
 Please refer offical Ruby Docs at 'https://www.ruby-lang.org/en/' and upgrade accordingly.

-This project usue Rails version '5.2.2'
+This project uses Rails version '5.2.2'

 Go to the project repo(directory).